easytarget/esp32-cam-webserver/README.md

 ## Future plans

+1. Support HTTPS and user credential when accessing the Web UI, Websocket and API
-1. Support of other boards and cameras.
+2. Support of other boards and cameras.
-2. Explore how to improve the video quality and further reduce requirements to resources.
+3. Explore how to improve the video quality and further reduce requirements to resources.